The 20 Best Drug Induced Dyskinesia Doctors Near Me in Georgia, US

 Offers Telehealth

-Christopher Caughman is a Neurologist in Atlanta, Georgia.
+Christopher Caughman is a Neurologist practicing medicine in Atlanta, Georgia.
 Dr. Caughman is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Tardive Dyskinesia, Parkinson's Disease, Movement Disorders, and Essential Tremor.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Tardive Dyskinesia, Parkinson's Disease, Movement Disorders, and Essential Tremor.

 Advanced in Drug Induced Dyskinesia